script-fu/script-fu.github.io/README.md

 # Free Script-Fu Plugins Made For GIMP 3

-Designed to help me in illustration production.
+These plugins are to help me make illustrations in GIMP, I hope they can help you make your own tools.
 Thanks for all the free software devs!

 [GNU GENERAL PUBLIC LICENSE Version 3](https://github.com/script-fu/script-fu.github.io/blob/main/LICENSE)